Making a complaint about your child’s education

 - acted irrationally.

 You must apply for a judicial review as soon as possible.
 Normally you must make an application within three months of the incident you are complaining about.
-Judicial review is not necessarily a quick process and there are a number of procedural rules which need to be followed.
+Judicial review is not a quick process and there are a number of procedural rules which need to be followed – it could take several months at least for your case to come to court.
 Judicial reviews can also be very costly.

 If you would like to apply for a judicial review or take any kind of legal action, you should seek advice from a solicitor.
 It’s important to make sure that the solicitor is experienced in education law and, if a judicial review is being considered, in public law too.

 You can find a solicitor in a number of ways.
-The Law Society of Scotland gives details of solicitors and their specialist areas.
+The Law Society gives details of solicitors and their specialist areas.

 When you contact a solicitor:

-- ask what experience they have in education law
+- ask what experience they have in special educational needs and education law

 - find out what their fees are